esdalmaijer/PyGaze/README.md

 Amsterdam (the libeyelink, libsound and libinput resemble parts of the code of his OpenSesame experiment builder, see: cogsci.nl/opensesame).

-PyGACE is open source software and therefore free to use and modify at will.
+PyGaze is open source software and therefore free to use and modify at will.
 Warranty, however, is NOT given.
 If this software fails, causes your computer to blow up, your spouse to leave you, your toilet to clog and/or the entire supply of nuclear missles on earth to launch, the author(s) CANNOT IN ANY WAY be held responsible.

-PyGACE was released under the GNU Public License (version 3), of which you should have received a copy of together with the software:
+PyGaze was released under the GNU Public License (version 3), of which you should have received a copy of together with the software:

-    PyGACE is a Python module for easily creating gaze contingent experiments or other software (as well as non-gaze contingent experiments/software) Copyright (C) 2012-2013  Edwin S. Dalmaijer
+    PyGaze is a Python module for easily creating gaze contingent experiments or other software (as well as non-gaze contingent experiments/software) Copyright (C) 2012-2013  Edwin S. Dalmaijer